-Applicant failed to mitigate the financial considerations security concerns, resulting from unpaid taxes and delinquent debts.
+Applicant failed to mitigate the financial considerations security concerns, resulting from unfiled Federal income tax returns and delinquent consumer debts.
 Based upon a review of the pleadings and exhibits, national security eligibility for access to classified information is denied.

 Statement of Case